-Stevia doesn’t have calories, making it is a prevalent choice in keto and diet plans.
-You will be surprised that this stevia is more sweet than regular sugar 50 to 150 times.
+Stevia doesn’t have calories, making it a prevalent choice in keto and diet plans.
+You will be surprised that this stevia is sweeter than regular sugar 50 to 150 times.
 Hence, stevia can be substituted for coconut sugar well.

 It can lighten up chocolate cookies, brownies, or even a cocktail.
 Since the sweet it delivers, you control the number of stevia intakes.
-The only thing it doesn’t caramelize, as it has no brown like regular sugar.
-Sometimes, the stevia creates a bit bitter aftertaste.
+The only thing is that it doesn’t caramelize, as it has no brown like regular sugar.
+Sometimes, the stevia creates a bitter aftertaste.

-Keep in mind, stick with stevia sugar in moderation, and choose the products which have USDA certification and non-GMO.
+Keep in mind, stick with stevia sugar in moderation, and choose the products with USDA certification and non-GMO.